charmosaa/digital-library/README.md

     ```
     *Note: `python-dotenv` will automatically load these variables when `flask run` is executed.*

+    For API integration you need your personal access key.
+You can get it there: https://rapidapi.com/tribestick-tribestick-default/api/annas-archive-api (free plan is enough) and then put it in `.env` file in the root of this project:

+    ```
+    RAPIDAPI_KEY = XXXXXXX
+    ```

 ---

 5.  **Upgrade database:** when running the first time and after any changes in `models.py`